-For brands, the field of competition is more crowded than ever.
-When faced with too many choices, consumers can be overwhelmed, and often walk away rather than make a difficult decision.
+It is important for companies to stand out because there are hundreds of new products hitting the market every day.
+When faced with too many choices, consumers can be overwhelmed and often walk away rather than make a buying decision.
 That is why it is imperative to find a way for your product to stand out and be considered uniquely valuable.

-You want it to be crystal clear to your customers what you are offering and how your product compares to competitors.
-If you have other products, you also want to make sure each product has a clearly defined identity to eliminate confusion for customers.
-Creating a differentiated product which appeals to your target market can help to build your competitive advantage over other brands.
+Product teams strive to make it clear to all customers what their product offers and how it compares to the competition.
+If your company has multiple products, you also want to make sure each product has a clearly defined identity to eliminate confusion.
+Creating a differentiated product that appeals to your target market can help to build your competitive advantage over other brands.

-You do not want to be different just for the sake of being different.
-Instead, consider what matters most to your customers, and let that drive your decisions on how to differentiate your product.
-Your product differentiation should arise after careful study, and should be part of your larger strategy for the product.
-With that said, here are some common ways that a product can stand out:
+You do not want your product to be different just for the sake of being different.
+Instead, consider what matters most to your customers and let that drive your decisions on how to differentiate.
+Your product differentiation should arise after carefully researching the competition and should be part of a larger product vision.

 What value can customers expect to gain from using your product compared to others?
 What problem is the product going to solve?
-How is it going to make their lives better?
-For example, yours may be the only brand offering a mobile app that saves actual time from an activity that parents must do (but do not like) every day.
+How is it going to make their lives easier and better?
+For example, your product may be the only solution offering a mobile app that saves time from an activity that parents must do (but do not enjoy doing) every day.

-Does the product have a different design that distinguishes it from the rest?
-For example, your product is sleek while your competitors’ offerings appear clunky or dated.
+Does your product have a different design that distinguishes it from others?
+For example, your product is sleek and has a simple user experience, while your competitors’ offerings appear clunky and dated.
 This distinction may help customers connect with your brand.
-For example, think about the modern design sensibility of the Nest thermostat.
+Think about the modern design sensibility of the Nest thermostat.
 Instead of copying the rectangular shape of other thermostats, the company opted for a simple circle with an easy-to-read, color-changing display.
-This fresh take on an old idea helps the company sets their product apart and gain a competitive advantage.
+Another example is Strava — the run and cycling tracking app.
+It quantifies something that is hard to track (your workout data) while also building a social community through design.
+These fresh designs take on old ideas, help companies set their product apart, and gain a competitive advantage.

 Is your product priced lower or higher than your competitors’ products and other products you offer?
-Your price should reflect the overall value that you are offering in the product.
-For example, you can justify a higher price if customers recognize that the product offers unsurpassed quality.
+Your price should reflect the overall value that you offer.
+For example, you can justify a higher price if customers recognize that your product offers unsurpassed quality.
 This is how a luxury brand like Ferrari can command a top asking price for their cars.
 Ask too low of a price, however, and customers may not see your product as truly valuable.

-Your product may be similar to others in many ways.
-However, you can differentiate your whole offering — and build your competitive advantage — by assembling a stand-out support team and earning a reputation for being ultra-responsive to customers' needs.
+The features of your product may be similar to others in many ways.
+However, you can differentiate your Complete Product Experience by assembling a stand-out support team and earning a reputation for being ultra-responsive to customers' needs, requests, and ideas.

-For example, the #1 core value for Zappos is "Deliver wow through service," and they succeed — even though Zappos does not always have the lowest price.
-A customer who orders by midnight may receive their package by the next morning.
+For example, the #1 core value for Zappos is "deliver wow through service" and they succeed even though they do not always have the lowest price.
+A customer who orders by midnight may receive their package the next morning.
 This emphasis on customer service pays off — judging by the fact that 75% of their sales are reportedly from repeat customers.

-Remember, the way you differentiate your products should not be an arbitrary decision, or a knee-jerk response to whatever your competitors are doing.
-Rather, your product differentiation should arise from your higher-level strategy for your product and your business.
+Ultimately, the way you differentiate your products should not be an arbitrary decision or a reactive response to whatever your competitors are doing.
+Instead, your product differentiation should arise from a higher-level strategy of goals and initiatives specific to your product and your business.